+Cost15 pts

-Cost15 pts The player can choose to immediately re-roll all the unit's Attack dice once in either the Shooting phase or Combat phase should he wish to do so.
+The player can choose to immediately re-roll all the unit's Attack dice once in either the Shooting phase or Combat phase.
 This includes any bonus attacks from magic items or characters.
-The player declares that he is unsatisfied with the scores he has rolled, takes all the dice and immediately rolls them all once again .
+The player declares that he is unsatisfied with the scores he has rolled, takes all the dice and immediately rolls them all once again.
 Note that the player must roll all the dice again, including any that have scored hits, so it is possible to be very unfortunate and roll an even worse score!
-The Banner of Fortune works only once during the entire game.
+The Banner of Fortune works only once during the game.